aistabci/abci-docs/v3/en/docs/system-updates.md

 ## 2025-07-11 {#2025-07-11}

-We installed `qgstat_l` which is the lighweight version of qgstat.
+We installed `qgstat_l` which is the lightweight version of qgstat.

 ## 2025-06-20 {#2025-06-20}